-In many cases, the distinction between a simple traffic infraction and the criminal offense of vehicular homicide is difficult to determine.
 The criminal charge of vehicular homicide was created by the Florida legislature to cover the gap between manslaughter under Florida Statute Section 782.07 and the criminal offense of reckless driving.
 McCreary v.
 Florida, 371 So.2d 1024 (Florida 1979).
+As a result, the distinction between a simple traffic infraction and the criminal offense of vehicular homicide is sometimes difficult to determine.

 Florida Statute Section 782.071 provides that vehicular homicide is the killing of another person by the operation of a motor vehicle in a reckless manner likely to cause great bodily injury or death to another individual.
 The criminal offense of vehicular homicide requires proving the elements of the lesser included offense of reckless driving.
 Chikitus v.
 Shands, 373 So.2d 904 (Florida 1979).

-However, not every car accident in which someone is killed should result in a criminal prosecution or conviction for Vehicular Manslaughter in Florida.
-Before such a conviction can occur the prosecutor generally must prove beyond all reasonable doubt that the driver is guilty of negligence as defined in the vehicular homicide statute under Florida law.
+Not every car accident that results in someone being killed will result in sufficient evidence to support a conviction for vehicular manslaughter in Florida.
+Before a reckless driving conviction can occur, the prosecutor generally must prove beyond all reasonable doubt that the driver is guilty of negligence as defined in the vehicular homicide statute under Florida law.
 Jackson v.
 Florida, 100 So.2d 839 (Florida 1st DCA 1958).